eucarizan/hs-java-backend/Java Backend/Remo/README.md

 - In the current working directory, initialize an empty `Git` repository;
 - Add `remote` to your repository, with the name `origin` and with the URL `file:///tmp/git-bare`.

+### 3: Create files
+#### Description
+An empty repository doesn't make much sense.
+Let's add some files to work with.

+There is a Bash command called `echo`.
+This command in Bash is used to display a line of text/string that is passed as an argument.
+But with the help of the `echo` command you can create files with content in it or add content to an existing file.
+In this project stage, you will do both.

+First, create a Python file with the name `main.py` and with the following content `print('Hello world')`.
+If there is an existing file with the same name, overwrite it and replace the file's content.

+If you run this file in an environment where Python is installed, it will print `Hello world` to the standard output.
+But this is just some information; your task is not to run this file.

+Now there is another file with the name `.env`.
+Add the following text to it `PASSWORD=Ax?bu75+33`.
+But be aware, don't delete the existing file; add the content to it.

+You can use .env files to store environmental variables, like URLs, API keys, and secrets.

+#### Objectives
+- Create the first file;
+- Add content to the second file.

 [git config]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration